 John is fluent in Italian and is actively involved in the Italian-American community.
 John is also an accomplished musician.
 He began playing trumpet at the age of 10, and has since gone on to play with orchestras, concert bands, marching bands and jazz ensembles through the United States and abroad including Europe and Africa.

-John's licenses and designations include ChFC, Series 7, 66, Life and Health, and he is an Investment Adviser Representative of Hornor, Townsend and Kent, Inc., (HTK).Investment Advisory Services including fee-based planning are exclusively offered through HTK.
+John's licenses and designations include ChFC, Series 7, 66, Life and Health, and he is an Investment Adviser Representative of Hornor, Townsend and Kent, LLC., (HTK).Investment Advisory Services including fee-based planning are exclusively offered through HTK.
 John is currently studying for his Master of Science in Financial Service (MSFS) at The American College.